 Parks & Public Spaces

-Lakeview is home to several parks and public spaces.
-The Lakeview Chamber of Commerce, with funding from Special Service Area 27, has created new public spaces in the neighborhood to provide pedestrians a place to linger and enjoy free public programming while making Lakeview a more vibrant community for residents and visitors alike.
+Lakeview is home to some of Chicago's best parks and public spaces.
+Special Service Area (SSA) 27 creates and maintains several unique spaces throughout the neighborhood to provide pedestrians with a place to linger and enjoy free public programming while making Lakeview a more vibrant community for residents and visitors alike.